federicopellegatta/raytracing/README.md

 You will find tests and executable files in `build` directory.

 ## Usage
-Ray-Tracing can also convert images from HDR to LDR format; for instance the following command convert from `pfm` to `png`: `$ ./raytracer /path/to/pfmfile normalize_factor gamma /path/to/pngfile`.
+Ray-Tracing can also convert images from HDR to LDR format (only `png` and `jpeg` are supported): just run the command `$ ./raytracer /path/to/pfmfile normalize_factor gamma /path/to/png-or-jpeg-file`.